 Toggle: English / Spanish

-Familial hypertriglyceridemia is a common disorder passed down through families in which the level of triglycerides (a type of fat) in a person's blood are higher than normal.
+Familial hypertriglyceridemia is a common disorder passed down through families.
+It causes a higher-than-normal level of triglycerides (a type of fat) in a person's blood.

-The condition is not associated with a significant increase in cholesterol levels.
+The condition is not linked to major increases in cholesterol levels.

 Familial hypertriglyceridemia is caused by a genetic defect, which is passed on in an autosomal dominant fashion.
 This means that if you get a bad copy of the gene from just one of your parents, you will have the condition.